decretist/Dissertation/Chapter4/chapter4.markdown

 [7] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
 Cambridge University Press, 2000), 197–227.

+[8] Winroth, 197–227.

-[8] Winroth, 201.
+[9] Winroth, 201.
 The numbers 1 and 2 refer to line numbers relative to the first line of the *dictum*, as opposed to the first line of the column, in the print version of the Friedberg edition.

-[9] **This paragraph may have to be moved to a separate section explaining the rationale for the various roll-ups of the *dicta* used in the following analyses, e.g., Gratian0, Gratian1, dePen, Gratian2, etc.**
+[10] **This paragraph may have to be moved to a separate section explaining the rationale for the various roll-ups of the *dicta* used in the following analyses, e.g., Gratian0, Gratian1, dePen, Gratian2, etc.**

-[10] Maciej Eder, “Does Size Matter?
+[11] Maciej Eder, “Does Size Matter?
 Authorship Attribution, Small Samples, Big Problem,” *Literary and Linguistic Computing* 30, no. 2 (June 2015): 171.

-[11] Winroth, *The Making of Gratian’s Decretum*, 9–11.
+[12] Winroth, *The Making of Gratian’s Decretum*, 9–11.
 See also Stephan Kuttner, “De Gratiani opere noviter edendo,” *Apollinaris* 21 (1948):
 118–28 (Latin), and Kuttner, “Research on Gratian,” 10, 21–22, which mentions the deficiency of Friedberg's edition without offering a detailed critique.

-[12] "The list is based on a collation of *incipits* and *explicits* of every canon and *dictum* in the first recension.
+[13] "The list is based on a collation of *incipits* and *explicits* of every canon and *dictum* in the first recension.
 Differences within the texts may very well have been overlooked, and minor differences have not normally been registered."
 Winroth, *The Making of Gratian’s Decretum*, 197.

-[13] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 685.
+[14] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 685.

-[14] **Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).**
+[15] **Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).**

-[15] Lisa Samuels and Jerome McGann, “Deformance and Interpretation,” *New Literary History* 30, no. 1 (1999): 25–56.
+[16] Lisa Samuels and Jerome McGann, “Deformance and Interpretation,” *New Literary History* 30, no. 1 (1999): 25–56.

-[16] As of the most recent, 22 April 2019, version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a
+[17] As of the most recent, 22 April 2019, version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a
 complete critical apparatus.
 An addition six case statements (for cases 4-7, 10, and 11) have an incomplete critical apparatus that records